2013 Chevrolet Impala Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

 The 2013 Chevrolet Impala isn’t available with as many features as other cars in the class, but the Impala offers a large trunk, available seating for six and straightforward controls.
 Although the available front bench gives the Impala the most seats in the class, rivals like the Buick LaCrosse and Hyundai Azera earn more praise for their passenger space and comfort.
-Additionally, some reviewers say that the Impala’s interior materials include hard plastics, which feel cheap when compared with the Ford Taurus and Chrysler 300.
+Additionally, some reviewers say that the Impala’s interior materials include hard plastics, which feel cheap when compared with the materials in the Ford Taurus and Chrysler 300.

 - "Large rotary knobs for the radio and ventilation are also a nice change from smallish, hard-to-decipher buttons, and it's easy to find a place to keep small items thanks to the numerous cupholders and storage areas." -- Kelley Blue Book